-Edward M. Hundert is the Dean for Medical Education and the Daniel D. Federman, M.D.
+Edward M. Hundert is the former Dean for Medical Education and the Daniel D. Federman, M.D.
 Professor in Residence of Global Health and Social Medicine and Medical Education at Harvard Medical School.
 Dr. Hundert also serves as Associate Director of the HMS Center for Bioethics.
 Over the past 25 years, he has served as President of Case Western Reserve University, Dean of the University of Rochester School of Medicine and Dentistry, and Associate Dean for Student Affairs at Harvard Medical School.
 An internationally known scholar, educator, psychiatrist, and ethicist, he has held professorial appointments in psychiatry, medical ethics, cognitive science, and medical humanities.

 Dr. Hundert is a leader in developing innovative curricula and institutional affiliations both in academic medical centers and across all levels of higher education.
 While Dean of the University of Rochester School of Medicine and Dentistry, he led the school’s creation of the “Double Helix Curriculum,” a sweeping integration of the basic and clinical sciences across the four-year medical school experience.
 During his tenure as President of Case Western Reserve, the medical school expanded to create the Cleveland Clinic Lerner College of Medicine, a unique 5-year program dedicated to training future clinical researchers.
 His work on the “hidden curriculum” helped frame the national discussion of professionalism in medicine.